Boyyoka/aws4fetch/README.md

-      appendSessionToken, // set to true to add X-Amz-Security-Token after signing, defaults to true for iot allHeaders,         // set to true to force all headers to be signed instead of the defaults singleEncode,       // set to true to only encode %2F once (usually only needed for testing) },
+      appendSessionToken, // set to true to add X-Amz-Security-Token after signing, defaults to true for iot allHeaders,         // set to true to force all headers to be signed instead of the defaults singleEncode,       // set to true to only encode %2F once (usually only needed for testing) ignoreHeaders,      // specify headers to be ignore when generating signature },
   })